AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 When we start questioning autistic people’s autistic status, we always end up harming autistic people.
 There will always be something about every autistic person that can be used against them, to declare them non-autistic.
 Even if there is nothing, people will simply make things up.

 I understand the urge to want to debunk people who are being harmful.
-Consider doing so not based on whether or not they are autistic – but instead based on what they say and do.
+I do so not based on whether or not they are autistic, but instead based on what they say and do.

-In an ideal world, there is a free accessible professional official diagnosis for every autistic person.
-There is a total re-work of the diagnostic criteria and process with majority input from actual autistic people.
-There are autistic professionals to diagnose their autistic peers, and training non-autistic professionals to do the same.
-There is no discrimination of autistic people.
-There are accommodation and support for everyone, and all our needs are met.
+In my ideal world, there would be a free accessible professional official diagnosis for every autistic person.
+There would be a total re-work of the diagnostic criteria and process by autistic people for autistic people.
+There would be autistic professionals diagnosing their autistic peers, and train more autistic professionals.
+There would be no discrimination against autistic people.
+There would be accommodations and supports for everyone, and all our needs would be met.

 Every autistic person deserves the chance to understand that they are autistic.
 Every autistic person deserves to live a happy, healthy, autistic life.
 Every autistic person deserves self-understanding, self-acceptance, self-advocacy, peer support, community, acceptance, inclusion, accommodation, rights, justice – all of the things that knowing you are autistic opens the door for.

 I don’t agree with people who don’t have any standards at all for self-diagnosis beyond “I saw this autistic character and just knew that I was autistic, too.”
-Self-diagnosis is, and in my opinion must be, more than that.
-But when it is more than that, when it is an actual self-diagnostic process, then I believe that yes, we must (at least currently) accept self-diagnosis – for all the reasons outlined in this post.
+Self-diagnosis is, and in my opinion must be, more than self-declaration.
+But when it is more than that, when it is an actual self-diagnostic process, then I at least currently accept self-diagnosis for all the reasons outlined in this post.

 I just want to say that I really appreciate this article!
 As someone who’s been researching and contemplating self-diagnosis, this article really helped me feel validated and more confident that I can and should be able to at least explore this avenue.
 The part about how non cishet, white, male children aren’t diagnosed as consistently really stood out to me.
 Thank you for specifically pointing out these biases, especially the recognition of how trans people have a hell of a time.